-KBIS supports both the Para Equestrian Dressage Championships and the British Dressage Winter Preliminary series as part of their continued support of British Dressage.
+KBIS are pleased to support both the Para Dressage Championships and the Winter Preliminary series as part of our continued support of British Dressage.

-KBIS are delighted to have been able to get involved with this series, the Championships are a great experience for competitors, with plenty of qualifying opportunities across the country it is a series that any rider can participate in and benefit from.
+We are delighted to have been able to get involved with this series, the Championships are a great experience for competitors and with plenty of qualifying opportunities across the country, it is a series that any rider can participate in and benefit from.